recurshawn/recurshawn/README.md

 # [Shawn Pereira](https://shawn.app/)

 23-year-old human Swiss-Army knife.

 I'm an engineer in the process of becoming a scientist.

+I build a lot of stuff, check some of it out!

 I currently manipulate bits & atoms but aspire to manipulate spacetime someday.

 ## 📍 IRL:
-Goa 🌴 ↔️ Bangalore 🏙️
+🌴 Goa  ↔️  🏙️ Bangalore

 ## 🌐 URL:
 - [shawn.app (Website)](https://shawn.app/)